layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-meshery/introduction-to-meshery/meshery-concepts/quiz.md

         is_correct: true
       - id: "c"
         text: "To replace Kubernetes entirely"
+      - id: "d"
+        text: "To monitor application performance only"
   - id: "q2"
     text: "Which components are examples of Meshery's architectural components?"
     type: "multiple-answers"